Node Requirements and Choosing a Platform

 • Stable electricity.
 For the same reason as needing a stable Internet connection, you also want to have reliable power.
 This can be mitigated with a large UPS (backup battery) to deal with short blackouts.

 • A computer with sufficient specs.
 This is pretty flexible because it really depends on what Execution and Consensus client you use, and what settings you configure them with.
-The computer can be a local machine, or it can be a Virtual Private Server (VPS) hosted in the cloud.
+The computer can be a local machine, or it can be hosted in the cloud.
 Read below for some more information on those two options, and how to decide which is best for you.

 NOTE